kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong>Visa</strong>
                 </div>
                 <div class="subsection-content" id="visa">
-                    <p> Most people can apply for an e-visa, which can be obtained at most 30 days before travel.
+                    <p> Most people can apply for an [e-visa](https://indianvisaonline.gov.in/evisa/tvoa.html), which can be obtained at most 30 days before travel.
 Make sure to apply using the official Indian Government’s website (ending with .in), and not a third party, as ads on Google might suggest!
 There are a lot of scam/phishing websites out there.
-Some might work, but you will be overcharged (and give your passport info to a scammer) unless you use the government website.
+Some might work, but you will be overcharged (and give your passport info to a scammer) unless you use the government website. </p>
                 </div>
             </div>